Cookie04CZ/GlyphRepair/README.md

 GlyphRepair -m "c:\PDFs are here" -r -d known_docs.psv
 ```

 **Note that -d option is mandatory**, because you know how it is: most people have a mess in their PCs.
 We originally devised the program to repair popular hobby magazines and we had to make sure it doesn't touch any other PDF files it may find.
 Therefore, the multiple repair function has a safety feature built in it: **it repairs only files whose MD5 hashes are stored in known_docs.psv database**.
-This PSV file has only two columns, file MD5 hash and name of the source PDF file.
-But only the MD5 hash decides whether a file is repaired or not; in fact and you may entirely omit the file name column.
-On Windows, you can use its built-in certification utility to calculate the hash:
+This PSV file has only two columns, MD5 hash and name of the source PDF file.
+However, only the MD5 hash decides whether a file is repaired or not; in fact you may entirely omit the file name column.
+On Windows, you can use its built-in certification utility to calculate file hash:
 ```
 certutil -hashfile ABCD.pdf md5
 ```